Cesare Maldini

 Cesare Maldini ([ˈtʃeːzare malˈdiːni, ˈtʃɛː-]; 5 February 1932 – 3 April 2016) was an Italian professional football manager and player who played as a defender.

-Father to Paolo Maldini and grandfather to Daniel Maldini, Cesare began his career with Italian side Triestina, before transferring to AC Milan in 1954, whom he captained to win four Serie A league titles and one European Cup during his twelve seasons with the club.
+Father to Paolo Maldini and grandfather to Daniel Maldini, Cesare began his career with Italian side Triestina, before transferring to AC Milan in 1954, whom he captained to win four Serie A league titles, one European Cup and one Latin Cup during his twelve seasons with the club.
 He retired in 1967, after a season with Torino.
 Internationally, he played for Italy, earning 14 caps and participating in the 1962 World Cup.
 He served as team captain for both Milan and Italy.

 As a manager, he also coached his former club Milan on two occasions, as well as Italian sides Foggia, Ternana and Parma.
 He had a successful career in charge of the Italy under-21 side, winning the European Under-21 Championship a record three consecutive times; he later also coached the Italy senior team at the 1998 FIFA World Cup, and the Paraguay national football team at the 2002 FIFA World Cup.

-Early life
+Early and personal life

 The son of Albino Maldini, a sailor, and Maria Vodeb, Cesare Maldini was born in Trieste, Friuli-Venezia Giulia, Italy.
 His family was of Slovenian descent.
 He married Maria Luisa (Marisa; née Mazzucchelli, 1939–2016) in 1962; together they had six children: three sons and three daughters.
 One of his sons, Paolo, also had a successful football career as a defender with Milan, and also once held the record for the most caps for the Italy national team (now third behind Gianluigi Buffon and Fabio Cannavaro).
-The younger Maldini captained Milan to the UEFA Champions League title in 2003 and 2007, and won the trophy five times in total.
-Maldini's grandsons Christian and Daniel played football in the AC Milan youth teams.
+Paolo Maldini captained Milan to the UEFA Champions League title in 2003 and 2007, and won the trophy five times in total.
+Maldini's grandsons Christian and Daniel played football in the Milan academy, with Christian last playing in Serie C and Daniel currently playing at Atalanta.

+The young Maldini also studied to be a dental technician in case he didn't succeed in Football.